tarohi24/luigiflow/README.md

     --default-artifact-root ${ARTIFACTS_DIR}
 ```

-3. Launch a luigi server.
-If you run it on your local machine, run `$ luigid`.
-4. Implement a task.
+3. Implement a task.
 For example, the following task is a task just to print "hello".
    For more detailed explanations about how to implement a task, see the following section.

 ```python